 Pain Relief, Pronto

 Pain medication, dietary supplements that can help rebuild the lost cartilage between joints, and exercises that help to maintain flexibility and range of joint rotation are all good treatment options.
-Naturally, for anyone suffering with chronic pain, the top priority is to get relief fast.
+Naturally, for anyone suffering from chronic pain, the top priority is to get relief fast.

 Oral painkillers work but anything we swallow has the risk of getting destroyed by stomach acid and not working as effectively as they should.